dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 ---
-name:  who needs upgrades?
+name:  who needs upgrades? not all!

-* not everyone
 * components that control data
 * need to trigger actions (could use props though)
 * need access to global state
 * may pass data to presentational children components

 ???